Certified for quality and safety

 Try a weight loss plan backed by science

 People lose 15% body weight* on average with weekly injections and lifestyle change.
-Get advice from GPs, who can prescribe weight loss injections, plus a check-in every week.
+Get a prescription for weight loss injections, plus advice from a dietician and weekly check-ins.

 - If you’re struggling to lose weight and have a weight-related health condition

 - People taking GLP-1 drugs, like Ozempic and Wegovy, lose 15% body weight on average

 - Private prescriptions for Ozempic or Wegovy in London

 - Next day appointments and prescription collection available

 * Average weight loss seen in clinical studies.